 The lineaments, fractures, and fault-related features we observe in the Basalt Plateau must post-date emplacement of the Arapey basalts ca. 133 Ma (Gomes and Vasconcelos, 2021).
 Surface deformational features (Fig. 5) suggest recent/ongoing tectonic reactivation in the Basaltic Plateau.
-Unlike locations in the Atacama Desert, Mongolia and Namibia, where arid conditions can preserve fault scarps for tens of millions of years (Muir et al., 2023), the humid subtropical climate of Uruguay promotes intense chemical weathering (Garzanti et al., 2021), therefore shortening the preservation time of the surface expression of faults (Reitman et al., 2019; Li et al., 2021).
-Further, in humid settings under low slip-rates, fault scarps may be rapidly eroded as a result from burial or erosion (Marlivani et al., 2018) and fault escarpments tend to be rapidly modified in humid climates (Tucker et al., 2020).
+Unlike arid locations in the Atacama Desert, Mongolia and Namibia, where climate conditions can preserve fault scarps for tens of millions of years (Muir et al., 2023), the humid subtropical climate of Uruguay promotes intense chemical weathering (Garzanti et al., 2021), therefore shortening the preservation time of the surface expression of faults (Reitman et al., 2019; Li et al., 2021).
+Accordingly, in humid settings under low slip-rates, fault scarps may be rapidly eroded (Marliyani et al., 2018) or modified (Tucker et al., 2020).
 In arid environments, the morphology of a scarp has been used as a relative indicator of formation age, with sharper, steeper slopes typically indicating more recent displacement (Avouac, 1993).
 The mapped fault scarp in the Basaltic Plateau feature slopes ranging from ~ 3 - 20° (Supplementary Figs. 4 and 5), suggesting significant modification from initial escarpment geometry, which are expected to form at 30 - 35° (Avouac, 1993).
 Therefore, while it is difficult to precisely constrain the timing of deformation in NW Uruguay, the topographic preservation of fault traces points to relatively recent activity.

-Geodetic and seismicity data support our interpretation of recent tectonic activity in the Basaltic Plateau.
-GPS data indicates that Uruguay is currently undergoing ESE-WNW directed horizontal shortening and NE-SW extension (Baxter and Smith, 2020), making NW-SE -trending structures prone to normal and strike-slip reactivation, consistent with our field observations.
-Further, recent seismic activity in the Basaltic Plateau has included $M_L > 5$ events in 1948 and 1959 (Sánchez Bettucci et al., 2025).
-Historically, earthquakes with M_W up to 5.8 have been recorded in the Basaltic Plateau (Baxter et al., 2021), placing the area at lower end for potential surface rupture and fault scarp development (e.g., Muir et al., 2023).
+Importantly, geodetic and seismicity data support our interpretation of recent tectonic activity in the Basaltic Plateau.
+GPS data indicates that E-W directed horizontal shortening prevails in Uruguay (Baxter and Smith, 2020), making NW-SE-trending structures prone to reverse and strike-slip reactivation, partially consistent with our field observations.
+This interpretation is further supported by focal mechanisms from 2021 seismic events, which indicate nearly E-W horizontal compression (Sánchez Bettucci et al., 2025).
+However, episodic shifts in the stress field have been documented in response to far-field subduction events (Baxter and Smith, 2020), potentially leading to localized variations in deformation associated with transient stress changes.
+Furthermore, recent seismic activity in the Basaltic Plateau has included ML > 5 events in 1948 and 1959 (Sánchez Bettucci et al., 2025); historically, earthquakes with Mw up to 5.8 have been recorded in the Basaltic Plateau (Baxter et al., 2021), placing the area at lower end for potential surface rupture and fault scarp development (e.g., Muir et al., 2023).

 5.2.2 Post-breakup (Cenozoic) deformation